A Carefully Curated Life

 Start curating a life with a journal

 What is a Curated Life Journal?
+Why do we need one?

-Why do we need to have one?
-What is a Curated Life Journal?
-Here is a bit of background on how I started mine.
-I carry a sketchbook as an Interior Designer (and avid gardener).
+I carried a sketchbook as an Interior Designer (and avid gardener).
 I used my sketchbook to write down ideas for spaces, write project lists, sketch out designs on the spot for carpenters and clients, and draw something that caught my eye when I was out and about.
 I used my sketchbook to draw herbs while waiting at an airport, make notes on recommended books and movies, and for quotes I came across during my day.

 Then, one evening, I was scrolling through Pinterest and saw all these Bullet, Creative, and Travel Journals.
 Those journals called out to me.
 I had left the Design World and started a storefront (more on that later).
 I missed my handy sketchbook.
-So, I purchased a dot matrix journal.
-Bullet Journals – Wow!
-They are extensive and beautiful in the same breath!
-Then I started watching YouTube how-tos — OVERWHELM hit big time!!!
-So, I put it aside until I needed a new morning journal and journaled daily in it.
+So, I purchased a dot-matrix journal.

 Using a Journal to Curate Life

-Well, like many ideas that need time to grow and blossom.
 I started this blog as I was walking into my 50s.
-I was needing direction back to me, my soul, myself.
+I was needing direction back to myself—my soul.
 Then it hit me that my journal could be my atlas or my journey log of clues about myself.
-So I started using it and writing ideas down, snippets from the books I was reading, lists for daily life, sketching out ideas, and brainstorming solutions for the things that were no longer working in my life.
-My Curated Life Journal was born.
+So I started using it and writing ideas down, snippets from the books I was reading, lists for daily life, sketching out ideas, and brainstorming solutions for things that were no longer working in my life.

 Steps to Start Curating Life with a Journal